lizandconor/lizandconorhugo/content/getting-here.md

 ### Sea Plane

-For a once-in-a-lifetime experience, you can fly by sea plane between Vancouver and Victoria with [Harbour Air](https://www.harbourair.com)
+For a once-in-a-lifetime experience, you can fly by float plane between Vancouver and Victoria with [Harbour Air](https://www.harbourair.com)

 ## Ferries